PS Duchess: Ferry service

 The morning of 14 May 1925 saw Duchess, with about 20 passengers on a regular service between Barrack Street Jetty and Mends Street Jetty through thick fog hit a sandbank, no injuries occurred and no serious damage was caused to the ferry.
 The police launch Cygnet, along with motor ferries Mayflower, Foam, and Yanda took nearly two hours to finally get the Duchess unstuck.

 During the 1926 flood on the Swan River, which resulted in most jetties becoming submerged, one of the Duchesss paddle wheels rode and stuck on the edge of Mends Street Jetty on 20 July, resulting in Duchess services being suspended for most of the duration of the flood, with motor vessels continuing the service instead.

 Duchess, despite its age, remained popular amongst the residents of South Perth, being sometimes referred to as 'the old lady of the Swan', rumours about the Duchess eminent retirement began in mid-1927.
 First with a letter to the South Perth Road Board (now the City of South Perth) in June, who decided, should said rumours be true, they should try and acquire one of the Duchess lifebuoys for display in the council chambers.
 In late-July it was revealed that the Duchess was to undergo a thorough mechanical survey and inspection to determine its seaworthiness.
 It failed inspection and in response the South Perth Road Board formed a committee to arrange a farewell tribute to the Duchess.

-A farewell trip to Como was arranged by the South Perth Road Board and held on 10 September 1927, the last commercial voyage of Duchess having completed over 200,000 miles (321,869 km), guests included South Perth residents up to 70 years of age, and various dignitaries, a trophy replica of the Duchess' helm was presented to captain Games, who later became manager of State Ferries.
+A farewell trip to Como was arranged by the South Perth Road Board and held on 10 September 1927, the last commercial voyage of Duchess having completed over 200,000 mi, guests included South Perth residents up to 70 years of age, and various dignitaries, a trophy replica of the Duchess' helm was presented to captain Games, who later became manager of State Ferries.
 The Sunday Times published a poem in tribute to its career, entitled The Duchess by Dryblower Murphy.
 Captain E. Croker presented a lifebuoy from the Duchess to the South Perth Road Board on-behalf of State Ferries.

 After the Duchess was withdrawn from State Ferries service, the new owners of the vessel planned to convert Duchess into a moored floating jazz palais made to look like a pirate ship with an additional deck built as a dance floor.
 These plans were to have been completed by November 1927, but never eventuated.